CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 You can configure the following optional TACACS+ settings:
 - The VRF in which you want TACACS+ to run.
 Typically, you configure the TACACS+ client to establish connections with TACACS+ servers only through ports that belong to the {{<link url="Management-VRF" text="management VRF">}}.
+- The port to use for communication between the TACACS+ server and client.
+By default, Cumulus Linux uses IP port 49.
 - The TACACS timeout value, which is the number of seconds to wait for a response from the TACACS+ server before trying the next TACACS+ server.
 You can specify a value between 0 and 60.
 The default is 5 seconds.
 - The source IP address to use when communicating with the TACACS+ server so that the server can identify the client switch.
 You must specify an IPv4 address, which must be valid for the interface you use.
 This source IP address is typically the loopback address on the switch.
 - The TACACS+ authentication type.
 You can specify <span style="background-color:#F5F5DC">[PAP](## "Password Authentication Protocol")</span> to send clear text between the user and the server, <span style="background-color:#F5F5DC">[CHAP](## "Challenge Handshake Authentication Protocol")</span> to establish a <span style="background-color:#F5F5DC">[PPP](## "Point-to-Point Protocol")</span> connection between the user and the server, or login.
 The default is PAP.